 It is time to admit it: downtime is a luxury any company can hardly afford.

-The assumption is proven by the facts - according to the research by International Data Corporation (IDC), the average yearly costs of unexpected downtime for Fortune-1000 companies is 1.5 billion dollars with more than half an hour required to resolve it.
+The assumption is proven by the facts - according to the International Data Corporation (IDC) research, the average yearly cost of unexpected downtime for Fortune-1000 companies is 1.5 billion dollars with more than half an hour required to resolve it.
 Notably, the larger the company, the more devastating the time and financial losses can be.

 A variety of tools, systems, and silos where the IT operations data is stored is another challenge for IT departments.
-The data should be helpful in incidents analysis and resolving; however, sometimes, it cannot be translated into something beneficial for organizations.
+The data should be helpful in incident analysis and resolution; however, sometimes, it cannot be translated into something beneficial for organizations.

 New processes are coming and changing the IT landscape rapidly.
 Being adaptive and leading the updates and changes is a big challenge for IT departments considering the actual amount of ongoing operations and service requests.